bwRavencl/ControllerBuddy-Pages/index.md

         - Many people who own a gaming PC already own a gamepad to begin with.
 These days joysticks have become more of a rarity compared to the heyday of flight simulators during the 1990s.
 This is something especially newcomers to the flight simulation genre may be facing or if you are a veteran virtual-pilot and are trying to get a friend interested in this great hobby, who does not (yet) own the necessary peripherials.
         - When it comes to comparing the price tag of a high quality gamepad with the one of a HOTAS- or yoke-based system, the gamepad is obviously the much cheaper choice, making it especially interesting for newcomers, who are just undertaking their first steps in the genre of flight simulation.
         - While a joystick with a throttle can be considered the bare minimum to start out with, many more senior virtual pilots will say that you will also need a rudder pedals and a headtracking unit to take your experience to a satisfactory level.
 Depending on your desk you may also need a suitable mounting solution to install your input decvices at a proper height.
 All these things are not only an additional cost factor, but can also quickly come in someone's way if your PC is not dedicated to your flying hobby.
-        - Even if you call all of the above named devices your own, you most likely will still depend on a keyboard and mouse to be able to navigate the menus of your simulator und to handle switches and buttons inside the virtual cockpit, this means having to take your hands off frin the throttle and stick, which can be cumbersome, which is especially true for VR.
+        - Even if you call all of the above named devices your own, you most likely will still depend on a keyboard and mouse to be able to navigate the menus of your simulator und to handle switches and buttons inside the virtual cockpit, this means having to take your hands off frin the throttle and stick, which can be cumbersome.
         - A wireless gamepad used in the way as described in this guide, offers you exceptional freedom in the sense that you are no longer tightly bound to a seating position from which all of the necessary input devices are reachable.
 If your screen is large enough, flying from a comfortable spot on your couch may come to one's mind.
         - While a gamepad does certainly not come as close to the controls found in a real plane, it still can emulate the controls more or less acurately.
 If upmost realism is your top priority, you will probably prefer to use a classic stick, but be aware that one set of input devices can usually only realistically represent one particular model of aircraft from the real world.
 If you like to fly general aviation aircraft, airliners, military jets and helicopters, you actually would need vastly different sets of input devices for at least each one of these categories.
         - Physical strain is another issue I would like to mention: From my experience flying with a gamepad for a long time now has been very comfortable and a lot less straining than with a joystick and throttle, I find this especially true for helicopter flying, where constant very precise inputs are necessary.